narhzih/ipfsupload/README.md

 ## Initial Setup

-To properly setup and run the project, please follow the instructions below
+To properly setup and run the project, please follow the instructions below:

 - After cloning the project, cd into the root directory
 - Run ```cp .env.example .env```.
 This command will copy the .env.example file and rename it as `.env`
 - Fill the contents of the `.env` with the required values

+### Running with Docker

+To run the API using Docker

-- Once that is done, you can start the project using `docker-compose up -d` (the api uses port `3000` automatically.
+- Once that setup is done is done, you can start the project using `docker-compose up -d` (the api uses port `3000` automatically.
 You should make sure nothing is running on that port, or simply edit the port)
+- If you don't want to use Docker, you can just run `npm install`, which will install all

+### Running without Docker

+To run the API without docker:

+- Run `npm install` to install the necessary dependencies
+- Use `npm run start` to run the api, which should start a server on port 3000

 ## Testing